igsr/1000Genomes_data_indexes/data_collections/hgsv_sv_discovery/README_sv_discovery.md

 This contains lists for the pacbio SMRT sequencing HDF5 files in the ENA.

-The columns in the file are
+The columns in the file are:

 1. ENA FILE PATH, This is the FTP file path to the file on the ENA FTP site.
 2. MD5 CHECKSUM, This is an md5 checksum for the file.